THE TIGERS' FOREST

 OVERVIEW

 As part of the project Jane will create The Tigers’ Forest montage featuring a selection of children’s drawings from all four countries.
-Drawing for the Planet (DftP) will seek to install a large printed mural of the artwork in a public space in India and the UK.
+Drawing for the Planet will seek to install large printed murals of the artworks in public spaces in India, the UK, the USA and Singapore.

-She is also creating individual montages for each school featuring drawings by all participating children - DftP will present prints/or murals of the artworks to the schools.
+She is also creating individual montages for each school featuring drawings by all participating children—Drawing for the Planet will present prints/or murals of the artworks to the schools.
 Scroll down to The Artworks section.

 Learn about enchanting species that inhabit tiger landscapes illustrated by project drawings.
 Scroll down to The Wildlife section.
 Meet some of our Tiger Champion artists.
 Scroll down to The Artists section.